By Paula Fleischer

 We all listened to this baby’s crying with a complete change of heart.
 I, as usual, had tears running down my cheeks in wonderment at this incredible man, Rabbi William Kramer.
 He had the ability — in a few words — to transport the hearts and minds of a roomful of cranky people to a higher, more tolerant, place.

-I sometimes find myself ready to fire off another “Hey lady”-type of comment.
+I sometimes find myself ready to fire off a “Hey lady”-type of comment.
 And that is when I *try* to think, “What would Rabbi Kramer do?”
 If I remember to slow down and consider his point of view, I can change my tactic.
 Others later compliment me for my handling of a sticky situation.
 I know that I owe it all to Rabbi William Kramer.

 Podcast: Play in new window | Download (Duration: 4:03 — 5.6MB)